Picovoice/cobra/binding/dotnet/README.md

 ## Demos

-The [Cobra dotnet demo project](https://github.com/Picovoice/cobra/tree/main/demo/dotnet) is a .NET command line application that allows for<!-- markdown-link-check-disable-line -->
-processing real-time audio (i.e. microphone) and files using Cobra.
+The [Cobra dotnet demo project](https://github.com/Picovoice/cobra/tree/main/demo/dotnet) is a .NET command line application that allows for processing real-time audio (i.e. microphone) and files using Cobra.